autecht/quick-to-do/README.md

 edit the PATH environment variable to include the directory of `qdo.exe` on your machine.
 ## Usage
 ### Add
 Use the `add` subcommand to add a task to the file.
-A task label must be specified, but flags are optional.
+A task label must be specified, but other flags are optional.
+Use `--label <task label>` to specify the label of the task to be added.
 Use `--due <date> <time>`  to specify the date and, optionally, the time the task should be completed in.
 Use `--priority <priority-level>` to specify the priority level of the task.
 Use `--tag <tag>` to specify the tag of the task and `--description <description of task>` to specify the description of the task.